Generative Models as a Data Source for Multiview Representation Learning: Experiments

 \subsubsection{Limits of the latent transformations}

-In contrastive learning, there is an optimal point in how much two views can share information~\cite{tian2020makes}.
-Similarly, in our Gaussian latent view creation, we expect there to be a sweet spot for how far we can go when sampling a neighbor view relative to an anchor view.
-To study that sweet spot for the unconditional IGM, we run an experiment where we vary the distance of the neighbor point from the anchor point in the latent space, using the Gaussian transformation.
+Prior work on contrastive learning has found that there is an optimal point in how much two views share information~\citep{tian2020makes}.
+Similarly, in our Gaussian latent view creation, we may expect there to be a sweet spot for how far we can go when sampling a neighbor view relative to an anchor view.
+To study that sweet spot for the BigBiGAN generator, we vary the standard deviation of the Gaussian transformation.
 For this experiment we use the ImageNet100 setting.
-Fig.~\ref{fig:std_vs_acc} illustrates the linear test performance versus the standard deviation ($std$) of the Gaussian $T_{\mathbf{z}}$.
-We observe there is a sweet spot at $std=0.2$, after which the performance deteriorates.
+Fig.~\ref{fig:std_vs_acc} illustrates the results: linear transfer performance exhibits an inverse-U-shaped curve with respect to Gaussian standard deviation, peaking at $std=0.2$.